panda3d/panda3d-docs/introduction/tutorial/loading-the-grassy-scenery.rst

       :language: cpp
       :linenos:

+   The WindowFramework procedure
+   :cpp:func:`window->load_model() <WindowFramework::load_model>` loads the
-   The WindowFramework procedure ``window->load_model()`` loads the specified file, in this case the environment.egg file in the models folder.
+   specified file, in this case the environment.egg file in the models folder.
    The return value is an object of the :class:`.NodePath` class, effectively a pointer to the model.
 Note that :ref:`Panda Filename Syntax <loading-models>` uses the forward-slash, even under Windows.

 Run the Program
 ~~~~~~~~~~~~~~~